Spit68/Fresh-Intellivent-Sky/README.md

 - Home Assistant 2026.1.0 or newer
 - Bluetooth access from Home Assistant or a compatible Bluetooth proxy
-- A Fresh Intellivent SKY fan
+- A Fresh Intellivent SKY or Intellivent ICE fan

 ## Available entities